OpenWork-NZ/mdwg/docs/_defs/Status.md

 Therefore - The status of a resource is valuable information to those who may want to use it.
 It is recommended that the status field be populated and regularly updated as needed.
 At least one instance of this element should be populated in all metadata records.

-As harvesting of metadata to more geeneral purpose catalogues is desirable, some thought need be given to crosswalk with boolean values (CKAN) or those that only accept one occurrence of this element.
+As the harvesting of metadata to more general-purpose catalogues is desirable, some thought need be given to crosswalk with boolean values (CKAN) or those that only accept one occurrence of this element.
 Values for this element must come from the MD_ProgressCode codelist.

 ### Possible Values for **status** *(codelist - MD_ProgressCode)*